Wandergarten/Kairos/README.md

 ## What For
 This is my personal ideation dump.
 Here, I plan to place my project ideas - from stupid to simple to even greater in procrastinative nature.
 But always with a certain quality of "making" and "achieving".

-* Streamlit-based app for Paint by numbers for my nieces.
+* Project: Streamlit-based app for Paint by numbers for my nieces.
     * Process:
         * upload a random picture
         * transform image from source to areas: identify uniform/similar patterns, highlight edges, make everything white